-\begin{rem} Observe that in Corollary \ref{cor irrationality} we omitted the case of odd theta characteristic of degree 8.
-The question of stable rationality of such quadric bundles is an open problem.
-In this case we also have a flat family $\mathcal Q_G$ of quadric bundles representing rank 4 symmetric resolutions of a general element $(C,\cc)$ in the moduli space $\mathcal R$ of odd theta characteristics of degree 8.
-These quadric bundles are given by symmetric maps $\varphi: \mathcal G\to \mathcal G^{\vee}(1)$, where Furthermore there is a family $\mathcal Q_S$ of quadric bundles studied in \cite{Sch1}, corresponding to symmetric maps for which the very general element is not stably rational and whose cokernels are odd theta characteristics of degree 8.
-However, although every sheaf $\coker \theta$ appears as a degeneration of a family of sheaves of the form $\coker \varphi$ these degenerations do not extend flat families of quadric bundles.
-In fact simple dimension count tells us that the space of deformations of quadric bundles in $\mathcal Q_S$ has higher dimension $> 61$ than the space of deformation of quadric bundles in $\mathcal Q_G$ (of dimension $< 61$).
-Furthermore, one also checks that flat limits of quadric bundles from $\mathcal Q_G$ which are in $\mathcal Q_S$ are all either rational (they admit an isotropic section) or generically singular.
-Indeed we can consider for example reductions given by:
+\begin{rem} We cannot use irrationality of some quadric bundle to prove irrationality of very general elements in their family defined by $(C,\cc)$.
+Indeed, a family of curves equipped with quasi half-periods does not need to admit a family of quadric surface bundles with these as associated cokernels.
+As an example, denote by $\mathcal Q_{\mathcal T}$ the family of quadric bundles which are given by symmetric maps $\varphi\colon \mathcal T(-1)\to \mathcal T^{\vee}$, where $\mathcal{T}^{\vee}=\Omega^1(2)\oplus \mathcal O(1)\oplus \mathcal O$.
+This is a family of quadric bundles that represent rank $4$ symmetric resolutions of general elements $(C,\cc)$ in the moduli space $\mathcal R$ of odd theta characteristics supported on curves of degree 8.
+On the other hand, there exists a family $\mathcal Q_{\mathcal S}$ of quadric bundles (studied in \cite{Sch1}) which corresponds to symmetric maps $\theta\colon \mathcal O(-1)^3 \oplus \mathcal O(-3) \to \mathcal O^3 \oplus \mathcal O(2)$ such that the very general element is not stably rational.
+Moreover, the cokernels are also odd theta characteristics on curves of degree $8$.
+Although every sheaf $\coker \theta$ appears as a degeneration of a family of sheaves of the form $\coker \varphi$, these degenerations do not extend to flat families of quadric bundles.
+In fact, a simple dimension count tells us that the space of deformations of quadric bundles in $\mathcal Q_{\mathcal S}$ has dimension higher than $61$, whereas the space of deformations of quadric bundles in $\mathcal Q_{\mathcal T}$ has dimension smaller than $61$.
+One also checks that flat limits of quadric bundles from $\mathcal Q_{\mathcal T}$, which belong to $\mathcal Q_S$, are all either rational (they admit an isotropic section) or generically singular.
+As an example, we can consider the quadric reduction given by

-Summing up we cannot use irrationality of elements in $\mathcal Q_S$ to prove irrationality of very general elements in $\mathcal Q_G$.